accel-brain/accel-brain-code/subdir/README.md

 ## Related products

- Binaural beats and Monauarl beats can be implemented by not only Python but also JavaScript.
-I developed JavaScript library: [Binaural-Beat-and-Monaural-Beat-with-WebAudioAPI](https://github.com/chimera0/Binaural-Beat-and-Monaural-Beat-with-WebAudioAPI).
+ Binaural beats and Monauarl beats can be implemented by not only Python but also Unity3D.
+I developed Unity3D package: [Immersive Brain's Level Upper by Binaural Beat and Monaural Beat.](https://www.assetstore.unity3d.com/en/#!/content/66518).

- As the kind of "Brain-Wave Controller", this JavaScript library is functionally equivalent to Python`s library.
+ As the kind of "Brain-Wave Controller", this Unity3D package is functionally equivalent to Python`s library.

 ## Description